ual-cci/accelerate-immersive-framework/README.md

 NODE_ENV=local node server
 ```

-### in "emberShareDB"
+### Running the Front End locally in "emberShareDB"

-* The config for this project is stored in config->environment.js
+* The config for this project is stored in config->environment.js.
+It is not stored in the repo (for deployment clash/security reasons) so you will need to get it from Louis or MYK

 * You should edit the details for the following entries in the environment === 'development' section